harsha218/sorting-visualizer-vue/README.md

 You can find his Visualizer at https://clementmihailescu.github.io/Sorting-Visualizer

-My visualizer is not an optomized, bug free one.
+My visualizer is not an optimized, bug free one.
 But it serves the purpose.
 Feel free to correct my code.

 ## Project setup
 ```